cicirello/user-statistician/README.md

   request for a language vs a request with offer to contribute it).
 I'll then assign you to it.
 * Fork the repository, and create a branch in your fork for your proposed translation.
-* Find the [ISO 639-1 two-character language code](https://www.loc.gov/standards/iso639-2/php/English_list.php) for the language.
-Some languages have both a two-character code and a three-character code in the table at that link.
+* Find the [ISO 639-1 two-character language code](https://www.loc.gov/standards/iso639-2/php/English_list.php) for the language when possible.
+If the language doesn't have an appropriate two-character code, then use a three-character ISO-639-2 code as a backup.
-  In those cases, we are going with the two-character code.
-But there are some languages that only have a three-character ISO-639-2 code, and in those cases we'll use the three-character code.
 For example, one of the currently supported languages is Santali, whose code is `sat`.
+There are languages where the ISO-639-1 and ISO-639-2 standards lack appropriate options.
+In such cases, use the IETF BCP 47 language tag for the locale (e.g., `zh-Hans` is the locale code for Simplified Chinese).
 * In the [src/StatConfig.py](src/StatConfig.py) file, look for the set `supportedLocales` and add a string for the locale code alphabetically.
 * Next, within the directory [src/locales](src/locales), create a JSON file named with the locale code (in all lowercase) and file extension `.json`.
 For example, the English version is in `en.json`.
 You might consider starting with a copy of the file for a different language that you also know, and then editing the various strings.
 * Don't change any of the key fields, since those are used internally.
 * Translate the `"titleTemplate"`, the first mapping you see in each of the JSON files.
 The `{0}` that you see in a title template string is a placeholder for where the user's name will go.
 The